briansu2004/MyAI/README.md

 - Scraped neighborhood data from Wiki, acquired latitudes and longitudes data from the Geocoder, and retrieved location & venues data with Foursquare Places API.
 - Used k-means clustering to categorize and provided the recommendations. -->

-Developed a Python data science proof of concept (POC) tailored for a prominent supermarket chain client to optimize their store location strategy and enhance customer experience.
+Developed a Python data science project tailored for a prominent supermarket chain client to optimize their store location strategy and enhance customer experience.

 - Initiated the project by gathering comprehensive neighborhood data from Wikipedia, leveraging web scraping techniques to extract relevant information such as demographics, population density, and socioeconomic indicators.